xphoenixx32/ProjectionTool-streamlit/README.md

 2. **Projection Analysis Tab**:
    - Select the year for analysis
-   - Navigate through the five analysis steps using the horizontal menu
+   - Navigate through the analysis steps using the horizontal menu (Yearly Trend, Lunar New Year Effect, BAU MoM, Monthly Uplift, Quarterly Uplift)
-   - View visualizations and data tables for each analysis type
+   - View interactive charts and data tables for each analysis type

 3. **Manual Projection Tab**:
    - Enter a baseline value
-   - Adjust the different effect sliders to see how they impact the projection
+   - Adjust the effect input (Slider or Direct Input) for each factor: Lunar New Year, BAU MoM, Monthly Uplift, Quarterly Uplift, Additional Factors
-   - View the breakdown of effects and the final projected value
+   - Instantly see the impact on the projected value and breakdown

+## Notes
+- The metrics column is fixed as `metrics` (no dynamic column selection).
+- All visualizations use Altair and are interactive.
+- The app supports data with multiple years and special day types.
+- For best results, ensure your data covers at least two consecutive years.
+- Error messages and warnings will guide you if required data is missing or incorrectly formatted.